Background image

 In 2019, she took first place in the Oceania division at the Asia Junior Oceania Championships, finishing 11th overall.
 That same year, she competed in the UIPM Laser Run World Championships in Budapest, finishing second in the qualification phase and 10th overall in the final.

 2022 saw Genevieve's success extend both nationally and internationally.
-She won gold medals at the Australian Modern Pentathlon National Championships, the Junior National Championship, and another victory on the Australian Fencing Circuit.
+She won gold medals at the Australian Modern Pentathlon National Championships, the Junior National Championship and the Australian Fencing Circuit.
 She also won bronze at the UIPM Laser Run World Championship in Portugal and made her senior debut at the International German Championships in Berlin.

 In 2023, Genevieve won the national junior title for the third straight year and repeated her bronze medal performance in the open women's category.